 Motown assigned the two to collaborate on a pop ballad for the movie Fast Break.
 Syreeta and Preston provided the soundtrack of the film and their first collaboration, With You I’m Born Again, resulted in an international hit reaching number-two US and number-four UK in late 1979.
 The success of the song led Motown to renew her contract, which was due to expire that year.
 Syreeta and Preston continued their collaborations until 1982.

-Syreeta still continued worked with Stevie during this period singing the lead vocals for their composition, Come Back as a Flower for Stevie’s Journey through the Secret Life of Plants and also sung alongside Wonder on his 1980 song, As If You Read My Mind for his Hotter than July album.
+Syreeta still continued working with Wonder during this period singing the lead vocals for their composition, Come Back as a Flower, Journey through the Secret Life of Plants and also sung alongside Wonder on his 1980 song, As If You Read My Mind for his Hotter than July album.
 Syreeta continued to provide background vocals until Wonder’s 1995 album, Conversation Peace.
 She was also in demand as a performer on other artists’ albums, recording with George Harrison, Michael Bolton, Quincy Jones and others.